 - Be a U.S. citizen, permanent resident, or an individual granted deferred action for childhood arrivals (DACA) status by the U.S. Citizenship and Immigration Services

-- New participant to SHPEP (not have previously participated in the program)
+- Be a new participant to SHPEP (have not previously participated in the program)

-- Be a college freshman or sophomore at the time of application and possess 60 credits or less
+- Be a college freshman or sophomore at the time of application (possess less than 60 credits, excluding AP credits)

-- Comes from economically and educationally disadvantaged backgrounds, however all applications are considered
+- Comes from an economically and/or educationally disadvantaged background.

 - Learn about the many diverse career opportunities in the field of pharmacy

 - Shadow pharmacists in a variety of practice settings including clinical pharmacy, hospital pharmacy, research labs, community pharmacy and compound pharmacy

 - Have the opportunity to meet and interact with pharmacy faculty and students

 - Make connections, bond, and network with students who have similar goals